bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   To do so, create a new directory called `wrapper` at your Terminal window.
   ```
-  mkdir wrapper
+  $ mkdir wrapper
   ```

-  Switch to that directory and run the following command to create a Dockerfile
+  Switch to that directory and run the following commands to create a Dockerfile
   ```
-  cd wrapper
+  $ cd wrapper
-  echo "FROM sdelements/lets-chat:latest" > Dockerfile
+  $ echo "FROM sdelements/lets-chat:latest" > Dockerfile
-  echo "USER root" >> Dockerfile
+  $ echo "USER root" >> Dockerfile
-  echo "RUN apt-get update && apt-get install -y curl apt openssl tar" >> Dockerfile
+  $ echo "RUN apt-get update && apt-get install -y curl apt openssl tar" >> Dockerfile
-  echo "USER node" >> Dockerfile
+  $ echo "USER node" >> Dockerfile
   ```

-  This will create a new Dockerfile that we can build a temporary image from.
+  This will create a new Dockerfile that we can use to build an image.

   Understanding the Dockerfile:
     - The `FROM` line specifies what image to base our image on.
     - `USER` is the equivalent of `su` and is required so the build has privileges to run the next command.
     - `RUN` runs the following command in the container.
 In this case we are upgrading the vulnerable packages.
-    - Switch the user back to node, which is the user we want to run the application as.
+    - Switch the user back to `node`, which is the user we want to run the application as.

   We are now going to use `cf ic build` to build the image in the cloud and push the image into the registry in one operation.